patte/fly-tailscale-exit/README.md

 Install tailscale on your machine(s):
 - Instal it on your notebook and mobile phone: https://tailscale.com/download
 - Login with github, choose the github organization created before (eg. `banana-bender-net`).
-- Check your network and keep this window around: https://login.tailscale.com/admin/machines
+- Check your network and keep this tab around: https://login.tailscale.com/admin/machines

 #### 4. Setup DNS in tailscale
 In order to use tailscale for exit traffic you need to configure a public DNS.
 Go to https://login.tailscale.com/admin/dns and add the nameservers of your choice (eg. cloudflare: `1.1.1.1, 1.0.0.1, 2606:4700:4700::1111, 2606:4700:4700::1001`)

-#### 5. Create tailscale auth key
+#### 5. Create a tailscale auth key
-Create an reusable auth key in tailscale: https://login.tailscale.com/admin/settings/authkeys
+Create a reusable auth key in tailscale: https://login.tailscale.com/admin/settings/authkeys

 _A ephemeral key would be better for our use case, but it's restricted to IPv6 only by tailscale, which doesn't work so well as a VPN exit node._

-#### 6. Have fly.io account and cli
+#### 6. Have a fly.io account and cli
 Install the fly-cli to your machine and login with github: https://fly.io/docs/hands-on/installing/

-#### 7. Have fly.io organization
+#### 7. Have a fly.io organization
 - Create an org on fly (technically there is no requirement to name it the same).
 `flyctl orgs create banana-bender-net`
 - Go and enter your credit card at [https://fly.io/organizations/banana-bender-net](https://fly.io/organizations).
 It's only going to be charged if you use more than the [free resources](https://fly.io/docs/about/pricing/).

 #### 8. Setup fly
-Give the app the name you wan't.
+Give the app the name you want.
 Don't deploy yet.
 ```
 git clone https://github.com/patte/fly-tailscale-exit.git